davidnorminton/nano-mvc/README.md

 - added a caching system
 - added a test page
 - added auto cache (requires no extra code from dev)
+- added a mysqli database connection class
+- converted main core classes to abstract classes to enfore children to adopt certain methods